Some scales in neutrino physics

-The first case of arrangement of the neutrino masses (\ref{nh}) is named by the normal hierarchy of the neutrino mass spectrum (NH), while the second one (\ref{ih}) is named by the inverted hierarchy (IH).
+The first case of the arrangement of the neutrino masses (\ref{nh}) is named by the normal ordering of the neutrino mass spectrum (NO), while the second one (\ref{ih}) is named by the inverted ordering (IO).

-It is needed to determine experimentally as a minimum one value among neutrino mass observables $m_C$, $m_{\beta}$ or $m_{2\beta}$, in order to know the absolute neutrino mass scale.
+It is necessary to determine experimentally at the least one value among neutrino mass observables $m_C$, $m_{\beta}$ or $m_{2\beta}$, in order to know the active neutrino absolute mass scale.